-Padia et al. (2021) evaluated the safety and efficacy of GAE for the treatment of symptomatic knee OA in 40 patients aged 40 to 80 years (median age 69) with moderate or severe knee OA (based on the Kellgren-Lawrence score grade 2, 3, or 4) who had previously failed conservative therapies and were ineligible for or declined surgery in a prospective open-label study.
+Padia et al. (2021) evaluated the safety and efficacy of geniculate artery embolization (GAE) for the treatment of symptomatic knee osteoarthritis (OA) in 40 patients aged 40 to 80 years (median age 69) with moderate to severe knee OA (based on the Kellgren-Lawrence score) who had previously failed conservative therapies and were ineligible for or declined surgery in a prospective open-label study.
 Knee OA severity was grade 2 in 18% of patients, grade 3 in 43%, and grade 4 in 40%.
-Embolization of the knee was conducted with 100-μm particles (Embozene; Varian Medical Systems) and technical success was reported in 100% of the participants with a median procedure time of 79 minutes.
-The baseline severity of knee pain was assessed by a visual analog scale (VAS) score (range from 0 to 10) and the baseline symptoms related to knee OA were quantified using the WOMAC.
-The primary efficacy endpoint was the change in WOMAC score from baseline to 12 months after GAE with clinical success was defined as a 50% reduction in WOMAC score.
+Embolization of the knee was conducted with 100-μm Embozene particles and technical success was reported in 100% of the participants with a median procedure time of 79 minutes.
+The baseline severity of knee pain was assessed by a visual analog scale (VAS) score and the baseline symptoms related to knee OA were quantified using the Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC).
+The primary efficacy endpoint was the change in WOMAC score from baseline to 12 months after GAE with clinical success defined as a 50% reduction in WOMAC score.
 The WOMAC total decreased by 61% and the VAS pain scores decreased by 67% at 12 months.
-A reduction of \geq 50% in both WOMAC total and VAS pain scores was reported in 68% of patients (27 patients), while 43% patients were reported to experience a \geq 75% reduction at 12 months.
-The median WOMAC score, 5 patients subsequently underwent total knee arthroplasty.
-The authors noted that the adverse events occurring at the knee included focal epidermal layer skin ulceration in 7 patients (18%) occurring 7 to 10 days after GAE and resolving within 3 days; 2 cases of clinically asymptomatic bone infarct in the tibia and patella; and 1 case of focal fat necrosis of the lower thigh.
+A reduction of ≥ 50% in both WOMAC total and VAS pain scores was reported in 68% of patients (27 patients), while 43% patients were reported to experience a ≥ 75% reduction at 12 months.
+The median WOMAC score decreased from 52 to 19 at 12 months.
+Of thirteen patients with < 50% improvement in the WOMAC score, 5 patients subsequently underwent total knee arthroplasty.
+The authors noted that the adverse events occurring at the knee included focal epidermal layer skin ulceration in 7 patients (18%) occurring 7 to 10 days after GAE and resolving within 3 days, 2 cases of clinically asymptomatic bone infarct in the tibia and patella, and 1 case of focal fat necrosis of the lower thigh.